Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/Set-AzureRmCurrentStorageAccount.md

 ## DESCRIPTION
 The **Set-AzureRmCurrentStorageAccount** cmdlet modifies the current Azure Storage account of the specified Azure subscription in Azure PowerShell.
-The current storage account is used as the default when you access Storage without specifying a Storage account name.
+The current Storage account is used as the default when you access Storage without specifying a Storage account name.

 ## EXAMPLES